 Coffee and teas are offered 24 hours a day and to help keep the cost of all your drinks down you can also purchase drinks packages from MSC before you travel.
 Examples of these packages include a soda package (perfect for kids), a European beer package or a cocktail package.

-Whilst you head off to the spa or sun-deck, your kids can enjoy the free kids clubs and make plenty of new friends.
+Whilst you head off to the spa or sun-deck, your kids can enjoy the free kids clubs and kids splash zones make plenty of new friends.

 There’s five different types of child care available, each tailored to children’s needs:

 Baby Time – for those under the age of three.
-They can play with colorful toys, enjoy the baby disco, play musical games, puzzle games and draw.
+They can play with colourful toys, enjoy the baby disco, play musical games, puzzle games and draw.

 Y-Team – for those aged twelve to fourteen.
 The Y-Team arrange events for them to enjoy in the dedicated teen area whilst offering games and sports tournaments, an internet point, dedicated teen disco, Virtual World arcade and a water slide reserved for teens (available on selected ships).